Different Types of Sarees in India You Must Know About

 They are often passed down through generations, making them one of the most treasured different types of sarees.

-Nauvari Saree – Unique Draping Style
+Nauvari Saree – A Unique Draping Style Among Different Types of Sarees

 The Nauvari saree is quite different from the usual draping styles.
 It is worn like a dhoti, allowing greater movement and flexibility.